juho-creator/AI_Counselor/README.md

 1. **Privacy issues**

 User's privacy is extremely important to our service.
 However, new AI technologies has made it easier for hackers to attack the server with different ways.
-It would be very challenging to prevent every possible attacks, but we could always find cybersecurity flaws by shutting down server at certain time of the day, and simluate cyberattacks.
+It would be very challenging to prevent every possible attacks, but we could always check our server regularly to reduce flaws in our cybersecurity.

 2.  **Hallucination**

 To this day (27th July  2023), chatgpt could still experience hallucination, informing users unverified information and possibly misguiding them.
 Inorder to address the issue, it is crucial for us to set strict guard rails via prompt engineering to train it to not say things that it is not sure about.
+And we need regular RLHF(Reinforcement Learning from Human Feedback) based on response review from users and psychologist for improving response of our AI counselor.